Doug Joachim

 If you have been in exercising and progressing for more than 2 years add 5

 Challenge: Find your max aerobic heart rate and run a mile while keeping your heart rate as close to that number (but not above) as possible.
 Write down your mile time – it will be slow.
 Do your normal amount of runs for the next 4 weeks but don’t train above your max aerobic heart rate.
-These runs will be very slow, I urge you to leave your ego at home and take your time, the results are worth it.
-At the end of this period re-test your mile and see how much faster you are.
-It is not uncommon to observe a 10% enhancement in your time.
+These runs will be very slow; I urge you to leave your ego at home and take your time; the results are worth it.
+At the end of this period, re-test your mile and see how much faster you are.
+It is not uncommon to observe a 10% plus enhancement in your time.
 I’ve had some clients improve by 30% in 1 month!
 In other words, the heart gets stronger and generates more speed with the same effort.

 Sources: